cloudprivacylabs/lsa/web/content/_index.md

 ---
 title: "Layered Schema Architecture"
 subtitle: "Semantic interoperability for structured data"
-menu:
-  main:
-    title: Home
-    weight: 1

 ---

 {{<figure src="layers_ingestion.png" class="text-center my-3">}}

-Layered schema technology enables interoperability between heterogeneous systems by harmonizing data semantics for data capture, processing, and exchange.
-It uses a schema to define data elements and interchangeable layers (overlays) to define semantics that can vary between different sources.
-Data can be ingested from disparate systems that use different conventions and ontologies, and then converted into a knowledge graph.
+Layered schema architecture enables interoperability between heterogeneous systems for data capture, processing, and exchange.
+It uses a schema to define data elements and interchangeable overlays to add semantic annotations.
+Data can be ingested from disparate systems using different sets of overlays and converted into a knowledge graph.

+### Use Case: Interoperability Across Domains

+Schemas and vocabularies are usually domain specific.
+Achieving interoperability across domains requires manual mappings, which is further complicated by variations due to conventions and jurisdictions The layered schema architecture allows ingesting data while annotating data elements with mappings to other vocabularies relevant to the use case.
+The annotated knowledge graph can then be translated into data objects for different domains.

+{{<figure src="vocab-mapping.png" class="text-center my-3">}}

 ### Use Case: Semantic Data Warehouse

 A traditional data warehouse uses source specific ETL scripts to normalize and ingest data.
-Maintanence of such scripts heavily rely on organically developed tools and know-how.
-A semantic data warehouse based on the layered schema architecture replaces such ETL scripts with source specific schema variants.
-Each schema variant is composed of a schema base that describes the common data elements with a set of overlays.
-Overlays add the metadata necessary to adjust the ingestion process to account for the variations specific to a data source.
-Ingested data is stored as a knowledge graph.
-The knowledge graph can be further processed using a terminology library and semantic pipelines for analytics and AI applications.
+Maintenance of such scripts relies heavily on internally developed tools and know-how.
+A semantic data warehouse based on the layered schema architecture replaces such ETL scripts with source specific schema variants, which can be reused in different scenarios and can be shared.

 {{<figure src="dw-fanin-fanout-sm.png" class="text-center my-3">}}

 ### Use Case: Privacy-Conscious Data Exchange

-Machine-readable data exchange policies and

-### Use Case: Interoperability Across Domains

-### Use Case: Executable Data Exchange Policies
+Data exchange policies and user consent dictate what types of data can be exchanged with whom and for what purposes.
+Traditionally this is solved by domain-specific algorithms that decide what can be shared.
+With the layered schema architecture, data elements are classified using overlays based on policies and privacy settings, and are filtered or redacted using semantic pipelines.

+{{<figure src="data-exchange.png" class="text-center my-3">}}

 ### Use Case: Data Display and Entry

+Layered schema architecture allows building data entry/display applications that harmonize semantics to implement variations for language, locale, formatting, and jurisdiction.
+An application can use locale-specific overlays to generate views and entry forms.

+{{<figure src="layered-schema-data-capture-application.png" class="text-center my-3">}}